One major limitation of both the FUNCube Dongle and the RTL-SDR based receivers is the poor front end filtering.

 To calculate the length of the stub you must first calculate the wave length of the desired 'notch frequency' for the FM band a good central notch frequency is around 100MHz.

-The wave length is found by dividing the frequency by the speed of light (which is around 300,000km/sec in free space)
+The wave length is found by dividing the speed of light (which is around 300,000km/sec in free space) by frequency

 So for a 100MHz signal the wave length is 300/100 = 3 meters.